MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/idfix-excluded-and-supported-objects-and-attributes.md

 description: "Lists the attributes that are excluded and supported by IdFix tool."
 ---

-# Reference: IdFix excluded and supported objects and attributes
+# IdFix excluded and supported objects and attributes

 There are two sets of rules maintained by IdFix; Multi-tenant and Dedicated/ITAR.
 At this time, the two rule sets exclude the same objects, attributes, and attribute values from its search.
 This may change in future releases.